The Uncanny Counter: Season 1

 literally "evil spirit" or "demon") that escaped the afterlife to gain immortality.
 These evil spirits possess local human hosts who have committed murder or have a strong desire to murder, encourage their host's desire to kill, and consume the spirit of the victim.
 The Counters were once in comas when a partner spirit from Yung, the boundary between the afterlife and the world of the living, possesses them and gives them perfectly healthy bodies and consciousness along with superhuman strength and supernatural abilities.
 Three of the Counters — Ga Mo-tak, Do Ha-na, and Chu Mae-ok — pose as workers in Eonni's Noodles, a noodle restaurant which serves as their hideout.

 One day, the fourth Counter Jang Cheol-joong is killed in a battle against a strong "Level 3" (Note: In Jang Yi's Amazing Rumor universe, an akgwi can be classified into one of four "levels" (단계 dan-gye; literally "stage of progress"; pronounced as [ta̠nɡje̞] ~ [ta̠nɡe̞]) of increasing severity.
 Level 1 (1단계 ildan-gye) means the akgwi has possessed a human host only recently and is relatively easier to capture and banish.
 Level 2 (2단계 idan-gye) means the akgwi has committed at least one murder and is gaining more strength.
 Level 3 (3단계 samdan-gye) means the akgwi has become more powerful and has gained supernatural abilities, such as communicating with its host (who will now be able to speak into two voices), psychokinesis and psychometry.
 Level 4 (4단계 sadan-gye) means the akgwi and the host has become one, gains an additional ability and is near-invincible.) evil spirit.
 As his spirit gets consumed by his killer, his Yung partner Wi-gen struggles to find a new comatose human to possess.
 Uncannily, she is quickly drawn towards high school boy So Mun who, despite being disabled, is nevertheless perfectly healthy and alive.
-As soon as Wi-gen possessed him, the unknowing Mun starts noticing bizarre changes to his body and starts seeing Wi-gen in his dreams.
+As soon as Wi-gen possesses him, the unknowing Mun starts noticing bizarre changes to his body and starts seeing Wi-gen in his dreams.
 Soon, Mun finds the answers in Eonni's Noodles, and as he becomes the replacement to the late Cheol-joong, he finds himself on a thrilling journey of battling against bloodthirsty demons, reconnecting to his past, and uncovering the ugly truth behind a major redevelopment project in Jungjin.